Guastavino tile

-The Guastavino tile arch system is a version of Catalan vault introduced to the United States in 1885 by Spanish architect and builder Rafael Guastavino (1842–1908).
+The Guastavino tile arch system is a version of the Catalan vault introduced to the United States in 1885 by Spanish architect and builder Rafael Guastavino (1842–1908).
 It was patented in the United States by Guastavino in 1892.

 Description

 Guastavino vaulting is a technique for constructing robust, self-supporting arches and architectural vaults using interlocking terracotta tiles and layers of mortar to form a thin skin, with the tiles following the curve of the roof as opposed to horizontally (corbelling), or perpendicular to the curve (as in Roman vaulting).
-This is known as timbrel vaulting, because of supposed likeness to the skin of a timbrel or tambourine.
+This is known as timbrel vaulting, because of its supposed likeness to the skin of a timbrel or tambourine.
 It is also called Catalan vaulting (though Guastavino did not use this term) and "compression-only thin-tile vaulting".

 Guastavino tile is found in some of the most prominent Beaux-Arts structures in New York and Massachusetts, as well as in major buildings across the United States.
 In New York City, these include the Grand Central Oyster Bar & Restaurant and the remnants of the Della Robbia Bar at the former Vanderbilt Hotel at 4 Park Avenue.
 It is also found in some non-Beaux-Arts structures such as the crossing of the Cathedral of St. John the Divine.